 Like all lessons, you will want to begin by activating student schema and engaging them in their learning.
 It’s a great way to see if your students are familiar with the holiday, celebrate it personally, or know any facts about Las Posadas.
 You can do this by:

 - Inviting students to participate in mapping activities that help them understand where your students are in relation to Mexico and the rest of the world.

 |This Me on the Map project has long been the most effective way I know to teach students where they are located from a global perspective. |

 Many teachers use it as part of a map skills unit at the start of each school year, but it also works so perfectly as an introduction to your Christmas Around the World or Holidays Around the World lessons.

-Please note that you can either choose to get these resources specific to Las Posadas in Mexico on their own or as part of the popular cost-savings holidays around the world bundle which includes the following countries and holidays:
+Please note that you can either choose to get these resources specific to Las Posadas in Mexico on their own or as part of the popular cost-savings holidays around the world bundle which includes the following winter celebrations around the world: